-If you are diagnosed with both ADHD and anxiety, it is important for you to know that both conditions can exacerbate the other condition’s symptoms.
+If you are diagnosed with ADHD and anxiety, you must know that both conditions can work together to make coping more difficult.
 Having ADHD and being unable to complete tasks or conduct successful relationships can heighten your anxiety, and having anxiety can make your ADHD symptoms even harder to control.
-Your provider will need to carefully choose the proper medications and therapeutic interventions for these comorbid (when two illnesses occur in the same patient) conditions.

-Certain ADHD medications can help treat comorbid anxiety, while others, such as stimulants, may exacerbate anxiety symptoms.
-The good news is there are several medicines and therapies available to treat ADHD that will also work to alleviate your anxiety symptoms.
+Certain ADHD drugs can help treat comorbid anxiety, while others, such as stimulants, may exacerbate anxiety symptoms.
+The good news is there are several ADHD medications and therapies available to treat ADHD that will also work to alleviate your anxiety symptoms.

 ADHD medications fall into two general classes: stimulants and non-stimulants.

-Stimulants, which are first-line medications for the treatment of adult ADHD, are fast acting and highly effective.
-They work by increasing your brain’s production of the neurotransmitters dopamine and norepinephrine, both of which are involved in mediating motivation, action and cognition.
+Stimulants, first-line medications for treating adult ADHD, are fast acting and highly effective.
+They work by increasing your brain’s production of dopamine and norepinephrine neurotransmitters, which are involved in mediating motivation, action, and cognition.

 Non-stimulants, which are also effective in treating ADHD symptoms, have a slower rate of onset and work by keeping already activated receptors in your brain “turned on” or “fired up” for longer.
-While both classes of drugs are safe and effective, stimulants can increase symptoms of anxiety, which can make non-stimulants a better option for adult ADHD patients with anxiety.
+While both classes of ADHD drugs are safe and effective, stimulants can increase anxiety symptoms, making non-stimulants a better option for adult ADHD patients with anxiety.

-Strattera is a non-stimulant ADHD medication that is similar in structure to selective serotonin reuptake inhibitors (SSRIs) which are used to treat depression and anxiety.
+Strattera is a non-stimulant ADHD medication similar in structure to selective serotonin reuptake inhibitors (SSRIs) used to treat depression and anxiety.
+Technically, it is an SNRI or serotonin-norepinephrine reuptake inhibitor.
 Strattera takes 1-4 weeks to take effect and is approved for use in children (6 years old and up), teens, and adults.

-Intuniv is the extended-release formulation of a long-used blood pressure medication known as guanfacine.
+Intuniv is the extended-release formulation of a long-used blood pressure medication called guanfacine.
 Intuniv was approved as a non-stimulant ADHD medication in 2009 and is thought to work on brain receptors to improve memory, decrease distractibility and improve attention span.

-Similar to Intuniv, Kapvay is and extended-release medication, in this case, Clonidine, that has been used for high blood pressure.
-Approved for treatment of ADHD in children and adults, Kapvay works on receptors in the central nervous system and is known as a centrally acting alpha2-adrenergic agonist.
+Similarly to Intuniv, Kapvay is the extended-release form of medication—in this case, Clonidine—used for high blood pressure.
+Approved for treating ADHD in children and adults, Kapvay works on receptors in the central nervous system and is known as a centrally-acting alpha2-adrenergic agonist.

-Qelbree is a selective norepinephrine reuptake inhibitor that is used in the treatment of both depression and anxiety and that has also been shown to be effective in treating ADHD.
+Qelbree is a selective norepinephrine reuptake inhibitor used for treating depression and anxiety and has also been shown to be effective in treating ADHD.
 Currently, Qelbree is approved for the treatment of ADHD in children and adolescents between the ages of 6-17 and may soon be approved for the treatment of adult ADHD.

 Effects of ADHD Stimulant Meds on Anxiety

-ADHD stimulant medications have been shown to be both effective and safe.
-As with all beneficial medicines, ADHD stimulant medications can have undesired side effects, including jitteriness, increased heart rate, nervousness, and trembling.
-All of these symptoms can resemble anxiety or exacerbate an already existing underlying anxiety disorder.
+ADHD stimulant medications are both effective and safe.
+However, as with all beneficial medicines, ADHD stimulant medications can have undesired side effects, including jitteriness, increased heart rate, nervousness, and trembling.
+These symptoms can resemble anxiety or exacerbate an existing underlying anxiety disorder.

 How Klarity Treats Co-Occurring ADHD and Anxiety

-On Klarity, certified healthcare providers are experienced in treating adult patients with co-occurring ADHD and anxiety.
-We will connect you with one of the providers that will help you distinguish these two common disorders and tailor a treatment plan that addresses your individual needs.
+The board-certified healthcare providers on Klarity are experienced in treating adult patients with co-occurring ADHD and anxiety.
+They can help you navigate these two common disorders and tailor a treatment plan that addresses your needs.